JosephPrichard/HttpRouter/README.md

 # HttpRouter
 A simple router for building http services in Go.
 Supports path parameters, regex matching, sub-routing, and middlewares.
 Additionally includes utility functions to extract path parameters in handler functions.
 The package is implemented using a prefix tree and uses a simple recursive algorithm to construct routes with middleware.
 It was inspired by popular Go routers such as [chi](https://github.com/go-chi/chi) and [gorilla/mux](https://github.com/gorilla/mux).

+HttpRouter is not a production ready router yet - I'm still working on verification and testing.

 ## Install

 With a [correctly configured](https://golang.org/doc/install#testing) Go toolchain: